Skip to content

 Opportunity Cost: Benefits and Detriments

-• Efficiency of the operation of the franchise model that may have positive flow-on effects to the general public; or
+• efficiency of the operation of the franchise model that may have positive flow-on effects to the general public; or

-• Increased bargaining power within the franchise.
+• increased bargaining power within the franchise.

 Key Takeaways

-Although the requirement to abide by the list of approved suppliers is a relatively minor part of the franchise system as a whole, understanding how this may impact your business will be important when reviewing and negotiating the terms of the franchise documents.
-If you have any questions, let our franchise lawyers know on 1300 544 755
+Although the requirement to use the approved suppliers list is a relatively minor part of the franchise system as a whole, understanding how it may impact your business will be important when reviewing and negotiating the terms of the franchise documents.

 Register for our free webinars